odura/Elasticquent/readme.md

 # Elasticquent

-_Elasticsearch for Eloquent Laravel Models_
+_Elasticsearch for Eloquent Laravel Models forked from [elasticquent](https://github.com/elasticquent/Elasticquent)_

 Elasticquent makes working with [Elasticsearch](http://www.elasticsearch.org/) and [Eloquent](http://laravel.com/docs/eloquent) models easier by mapping them to Elasticsearch types.
 You can use the default settings or define how Elasticsearch should index and search your Eloquent models right in the model.